Capture of the Caen Canal and Orne River bridges: Arrival of 7th Parachute Battalion

 Just before dawn, Howard summoned his platoon commanders to a meeting.
 With their senior officers dead or wounded, 1, 2 and 3 Platoons were now commanded by corporals.
 Howard's second in command, Captain Priday and 4 Platoon were missing.
 Only Lieutenants Fox and Sweeney of 5 and 6 Platoons respectively had a full complement of officers and NCOs.
 The landings at Sword began at 07:00, preceded by a heavy naval bombardment.
 At the bridges, daylight allowed German snipers to identify targets and anyone moving in the open was in danger of being shot.
 The men of 1 Platoon who had taken over the 75 mm anti-tank gun on the east bank of the canal used it to engage possible sniper positions in Bénouville, the Château de Bénouville and the surrounding area.
-At 09:00, two German gunboats approached the canal bridge from Ouistreham.
+At 09:00, two German gunboats (the Otto Bröhan and the Friedrich Busse) approached the canal bridge from Ouistreham.
 The lead boat fired its 20 mm gun and 2 Platoon returned fire with a PIAT, hitting the wheelhouse of the leading boat, which crashed into the canal bank.
 The second boat retreated to Ouistreham.
 A lone German aircraft bombed the canal bridge at 10:00, dropping one bomb.
 The bomb struck the bridge but failed to detonate.